jpt13653903/ALCHA/Wiki/MarkDown/Expressions.md

 The usual flow-control structures (`if`, `for`, `while`, etc.) are supported.
 More detail is provided later.

-## Signal use Before Assignment
+## Net use Before Assignment
-When describing FPGA firmware it is often necessary to use a signal before a value is assigned.
+When describing FPGA firmware it is often necessary to use a net before a value is assigned.
 This could occur when using parametrised classes, or clocked structures with external feedback.
 The code below provides two examples:

     :::C++
-    class Adder(N){ // Parametrisation is presented in the scripting section in  sig'N A, B;
+    class Adder(N){ // Parametrisation is presented in the scripting section in  net'N A, B;
-     out sig'N Y;
+     out net'N Y;
      Y = A + B;
     }
     Adder(8) MyAdder; // Instance of an 8-bit adder.
-This statement also evaluates "Y = A + B" sig'8 x, y, z;
+This statement also evaluates "Y = A + B" net'8 x, y, z;
     MyAdder.A = x; // These assignments assign values to A and B after use MyAdder.B = y;
     // Now the adder is complete.